timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 required table doesn't exist in the output database.
 By default the `table_template` used is `CREATE TABLE IF NOT EXISTS {TABLE}({COLUMNS})` where `{TABLE}` and `{COLUMNS}` are placeholders for the name of the table and the column definitions.

-For users of TimescaleDB they can update the `table_template` parameter in the config with
+Let's update `table_template` in the config for TimescaleDB:

 ```
   table_template=`CREATE TABLE IF NOT EXISTS {TABLE}({COLUMNS}); SELECT create_hypertable({TABLELITERAL},'time',chunk_time_interval := '1 week'::interval,if_not_exists := true);`
 ```